viris/upnp-scripts/README.md

     and cause arbitrary code execution.

     SatUPnP.py
-    This script is similar to miranda.py script, but can do more, because it can also connect to remote IPs and not just listen for local SSDP queries.
+    This script is similar to miranda.py script, but is also meant for testing UPnP devices on external IP addresses